tonethar/IGM-330-Fall-2018/weekly/week-13A-notes.md

 - Storing Data in cloud:
   - https://firebase.google.com
   - https://firebase.google.com/docs/web/setup
-- Exercises/Demos:
+- Firebase exercises/demos:

-**Note:** There is not a mycourses dropbox for these, but if you do not follow along and understand what we are doing in these three Firebase chapters, you will have a diffcult time meeting the cloud storage requiremnet of Project 3.
+**Note:** There is not a mycourses dropbox for these, but if you do not follow along and understand what we are doing in these three Firebase chapters, you will have a diffcult time meeting the cloud storage requirement of Project 3.

   - [1 - Intro to Firebase](https://github.com/tonethar/IGME-330-Master/blob/master/notes/firebase-1.md)
   - [2 - Firebase Highscore App](https://github.com/tonethar/IGME-330-Master/blob/master/notes/firebase-2.md)